Workers’ Compensation vs. Workplace Injuries: Is There a Difference?

 - Other benefits

-Federal Employees, Longshore employees, Energy employees, and Miners who contract Black Lung are covered under separate programs.
+Separate programs cover Federal Employees, Longshore employees, Energy employees, and Miners who contract Black Lung.
 For more information on these programs and whether or not you are eligible, visit the Department of Labor website.

 If you are a federal employee who has been injured on the job and believe that you may qualify for one of the programs listed above because you lost wages or have medical bills that are a direct result of your injury, contact a New Jersey workers comp lawyer or a New Jersey workplace injury lawyer to talk about your next steps.

-However, those who are not employed by the federal government must go through their state laws for workers’ compensation.
+However, if the federal government is not your employer, you must go through their state laws for workers’ compensation.
 This includes workers at private companies or those who work for state and local governments.
 For New Jersey, workers’ compensation is overseen by the Department of Labor and Workforce Development.
 They have a page on their website talking about what to do if you are injured on the job.
 There are also benefits if a loved one has died as a result of their job.